B2B marketers analyzing customer data dashboards to build a data-driven marketing strategy

 Google Analytics

-This list wouldn't be complete without mentioning the father of data-driven marketing tools.
+This list wouldn’t be complete without mentioning the foundational data-driven marketing tool.
 Google Analytics has established the industry standard for monitoring and reporting on user behavior.

-This free tool has helped marketers to learn more about their website's traffic, bounce rates, visitor sessions, behavior flows, conversions, and acquisitions for more than fifteen years.
-It can be directly connected to a brand's Google Ads account and is friendly with most data-driven marketing platforms.
+This free tool has helped marketers learn more about their website’s traffic, bounce rates, visitor sessions, behavior flows, conversions, and acquisitions.
+It can be directly connected to a brand’s Google Ads account and is friendly with most data-driven marketing platforms.

 Leverage Data-Driven Strategies to Accelerate Conversions